Level 2 - Dry Needling Spine & Lower Quadrant

 During uni, there was so much focus on joints, joints, joints and Maitland techniques as the 'be all and end all' of treatment.
-Adding acupuncture to my clinical set of skills and the knowledge of how it can be utilised to impact upon patients' conditions and their symptoms has been vital in developing myself as a more broad-minded physiotherapist.
+Adding acupuncture to my clinical set of skills and the knowledge of how it can be utilised to impact patients' conditions and their symptoms has been vital in developing myself as a more broad-minded physiotherapist.
 Thank you again."

 Annie Dummett - Physiotherapist

-After completing this course you will;
+After completing this dry needing course you will;

 - Increase client base by treating viscerosomatic pain problems